skrinak/recommendationEngine/Lab2 - Introduction to Object2Vec/README.md

         - Name: **Recommendation_Engine_Object2Vec**
         - Rumitime: **Python 3.6**
         - Role: **Choose an existing role**
-        - Existing role: Lambda Execution Role created in Lab 1
+        - Existing role: Enter the Lambda Execution Role created in the previous step.
     - Click on the **Create function** button.

 1. Open [lambda_function_rec_engine.py](lambda_function_rec_engine.py) and paste the code into Function code section of the Lambda console.